My Top 26 Best Travel Destinations For 2026

 Happy New Year, y’all!
 2025 has come and gone and it has been both the most challenging and rewarding year that I’ve had as a full-time travel blogger.
 As always, every challenge could also bring about unexpected and unforgettable moments.
 From hitchhiking my way across the mountainous terrains of Kyrgyzstan to evacuating the Himalayas in Nepal, it’s been one heck of a year.

 But now, it’s time to look forward to new adventures.
 I’ve included a good mix of countries from every continent in this list, so you’re bound to find a destination that suits your fancy.
-Most of these destinations, I’ve visited personally.
-The others, I plan on visiting in 2026, so hey, maybe we’ll run into each other there!
+Most of these destinations, I have already visited personally and fallen in love with.
+The remaining ones sit at the top of my 2026 travel bucket list, so hey, maybe we’ll run into each other there!
 Without further ado, here are the top 26 travel destinations for 2026.

 Kyrgyzstan